Bounds for multivariate residues and for the polynomials in the elimination theorem: Introduction

-We also present sharper bounds for the special case when $X$ is in good position with respect to the system of coordinates, in the sense that $\# X\cap V(x_{1},\dots, x_{r})=\deg(X)$, and $\omega$ is a polynomial $r$-form (Theorems \ref{thm:8} and \ref{thm:9}).
+Also, in Theorems \ref{thm:8} and \ref{thm:9} we present sharper bounds for the special case when $X$ is in good position with respect to the system of coordinates, in the sense that $\# X\cap V(x_{1},\dots, x_{r})=\deg(X)$, and $\omega$ is a polynomial $r$-form.
 Nevertheless, all of these bounds have a quadratic dependence on the B\'ezout number $D_{X,\bff}$ that does not seem optimal, although at this moment we cannot not tell if this is the case or not.

+For the affine line $X=\A^1_\Q$, residue calculus and Euclidean division are deeply correlated.
+The following result, corresponding to Theorem \ref{thm:4}, bounds the numerators and denominators of the residue sequence of to a polynomial $1$-form on the affine line.